GDevelopApp/GDevelop-documentation/docs/gdevelop5/education/index.md

 GDevelop is widely used in educational settings including schools, universities, and bootcamps, with over **10,000 students from the Americas to Europe and Asia** already benefiting from learning with GDevelop.
 The **GDevelop for Education Plan** is specifically optimized for educational use.

-You cna read more about [all the benefits that GDevelop and game creation can bring to your classroom, workshop or bootcamp on GDevelop website.](https://gdevelop.io/education)
+You can read more about [all the benefits that GDevelop and game creation can bring to your classroom, workshop or bootcamp on GDevelop website](https://gdevelop.io/education).

 ## Teaching resources (curriculum)